 Bob was selected for ‘B’ Force.
 Under the command of Lt-Col A.W.
 Walsh, 2/10th Field Regiment they departed Changi boarding ‘Ubi Maru’ (later identified correctly as ‘Ume Maru’) at Singapore to transport them to British North Borneo.
 ‘B’ Force comprised 1,495 Australians of which 145 were officers.

 We know ‘B’ Force was assigned to construct an aerodrome near Sandakan; they would firstly have to build the necessary roads.

 Initially the aerodrome was to have one runway, however the Japanese soon changed this to two runways.
 As the terrain dropped away each end of the runways, the POWs’ work included landfilling these areas.

-Another 2/4th mate died on the same day 11 February 1945 near Sagidai about 20 miles away from Ranau during the First Sandakan to Ranau Death march.
 According to Japanese records, Bob Chipperfield died of cardiac beri beri.
 Cardiac beri beri results in instantaneous death from heart attack.

 - Selarang Camp Changi - Singapore

 - Serangoon Road Camp - Singapore